Undergraduate study

 • Two pieces of teacher-marked written work, The emphasis is on quality of thought, not on quantity, so each of the two essays should be around 1500 words.
 It is fine to submit an excerpt from a longer piece such as an EP essay.
 It is perfectly acceptable to send one Music essay and one from another subject if you choose to.

 • One or two examples of teacher-marked harmony and counterpoint (e.g. Baroque chorale, 16th century counterpoint, 2-part invention, string quartet, Romantic songs, jazz realisation).
 We understand that not all candidates will have the opportunity to study this formally in school or college.
 We ask simply that you try and attempt an example.
-You may ask your school or instrumental teacher to help you find one, or use the one provided, with accompanying guidance, here: Faculty of Music – Chorale harmonisation instructions.
+You may ask your school or instrumental teacher to help you find one, or use the one provided, with accompanying guidance, here: Faculty of Music – Chorale harmonisation instructions. and Faculty of Music - jazz leadsheet instructions.

 • One or two short examples of original composition, which should be in some form of notated score.
 This is not compulsory.